Dominic de Guzmán: Inquisition

 Dominic is commonly but apocryphally associated with the Inquisition.
 Historical sources from Dominic's own time period reveal nothing about his involvement in the Inquisition.
 Dominic died in 1221, and the office of the Inquisition was not established until 1231 in Lombardy and 1234 in Languedoc.
+The order he founded would, on the other hand, become closely associated with the medieval Inquisition.

 Canon 27 of the Third Council of the Lateran of 1179 stressed the duty of princes to repress heresy and condemned "the Brabantians, Aragonese, Basques, Navarrese, and others who practice such cruelty toward Christians that they respect neither churches nor monasteries, spare neither widows nor orphans, neither age nor sex, but after the manner of pagans, destroy and lay waste everything".
 This was followed in 1184 by a decretal of Pope Lucius III, Ad abolendam.
 This decreed that bishops were to investigate the presence of heresy within their respective dioceses.
 Practices and procedures of episcopal inquisitions could vary from one diocese to another, depending on the resources available to individual bishops and their relative interest or disinterest.
-Convinced that Church teaching contained revealed truth, the first recourse of bishops was that of persuasio.
-Through discourse, debates, and preaching, they sought to present a better explanation of Church teaching.
-This approach often proved very successful.

 In 1231 Pope Gregory IX appointed a number of Papal Inquisitors, mostly Dominicans and Franciscans, for the various regions of Europe.
 As mendicants, they were accustomed to travel.
 Unlike the haphazard episcopal methods, the papal inquisition was thorough and systematic, keeping detailed records.
 This tribunal or court functioned in France, Italy and parts of Germany and had virtually ceased operation by the early fourteenth century.

 In the 15th century, the Spanish Inquisition commissioned the artist Pedro Berruguete to depict Dominic presiding at an auto da fé.
 Thus, the Spanish inquisitors promoted a historical legend for the sake of auto-justification.
 Reacting against the Spanish tribunals, 16th- and 17th-century Protestant polemicists developed and perpetuated the legend of Dominic the Inquisitor.
 This image gave German Protestant critics of the Catholic Church an argument against the Dominican Order whose preaching had proven to be a formidable opponent in the lands of the Reformation.
 As Edward Peters notes, "In Protestant historiography of the sixteenth century a kind of anti-cult of St. Dominic grew up."